 Under the human trafficking and promoting prostitution of a minor CSEC laws, a convicted trafficker could face 1-20 years imprisonment and a possible fine up to \$15,000, and is subject to asset forfeiture and racketeering laws.
-The use of the Internet to persuade, entice, or coerce a minor under 16 to engage in prostitution is a separate felony.
+Commercial sexual exploitation of a minor is punishable by 1-10 years imprisonment and a fine up to \$10,000.
+Use of the Internet to persuade, entice, or coerce a minor under 16 to engage in prostitution and purchasing advertising space to advertise commercial sex with a minor are felonies.
 Employing a minor in an obscene performance is a felony punishable by 10-25 years imprisonment and a possible fine up to \$10,000.
 Aggravated sexual assault of a minor, which includes committing certain CSEC offenses against minors under 13, is a felony punishable by 25-50 years imprisonment and a possible fine up to \$20,000.
-Victim restitution may be ordered as part of sentence for any crime and a victim can bring a civil claim against a trafficker for damages.
+Victim restitution is mandated for injury or loss when requested by the victim and may be ordered as part of sentence for any crime.
+Traffickers face discretionary civil asset forfeiture if convicted of sex trafficking or certain CSEC and child pornography offenses.
 A trafficker is required to register as a sex offender for convictions of CSEC crimes, but not for sex trafficking.
 Parental rights may be terminated for a conviction of sexual assault resulting in the conception of a child, but not for human trafficking or CSEC convictions.